 Containers (sometimes called boxes) are best when you want a visible boundary around a set of elements: a background color, a border, rounded corners, or internal padding.
 Containers also clip their contents, so elements inside stay within the box even if you resize it.
 Use a container when your design calls for a card with a colored background or a bordered section within a page.

 In practice, you often combine all three.
-For example: build a three-column grid for the overall layout, place a container in each column for the card background, then group the image, heading, and button inside each container so you can duplicate and reposition the card unit quickly.
+Build a three-column grid for the overall layout, place a container in each column for the card background, then group the image, heading, and button inside each container so you can duplicate and reposition the card unit quickly.

 Benefits of Grouping Elements in Wix